 You just bought a lift truck and now the sales rep is standing in front of you with a maintenance contract to sign.
+The question of when should a forklift have a preventative maintenance done arises.
 The PM (Preventative Maintenance) contract says every 90 days.
 But how much maintenance is enough and how much is too much?

 OSHA Rules Around Lift Truck Maintenance

-OSHA has specific rules around the maintenance of industrial trucks, which is found under the compliance section 1910.178(q), Maintenance of industrial trucks according to OSHA, a lift truck should be removed from service if it is not “in safe operating condition”.
+OSHA has specific rules around the maintenance of industrial trucks, which is found under the compliance section, according to OSHA, a lift truck should be removed from service if it is not “in safe operating condition”.
 And “all repairs shall be made by authorized personnel”.

 Also, when creating a maintenance program, be sure that “the manufacturer’s instructions on vehicle maintenance…be consulted”.

 A Lift Truck Must be Safe to Operate

 During regular maintenance visits, an employer can ensure that a powered industrial truck is safe for use.
 A lift truck would be consider unsafe, for example if:

 - A gauge is found to not be functioning properly